 If you’re expecting a Mickey-shaped island with black, red, and gold umbrellas, guess again.
 While this is the tropics a’la Disney, its serene setting is the perfect accompaniment to your cruise.

 The first thing that you’ll notice is that Castaway Cay has its very own dock.
-No tendering to this island – you step off the ship and you’re there.
+There is no tendering to this island – you step off the ship, and you’re there.

 The next thing you notice is a pristine beach lined with colorful umbrellas.
 Each umbrella is the centerpiece for two adjustable lounge chairs and two beach chairs.
 There are a few hammocks scattered about for your use as well.

-As you step off the ship, a friendly crew member hands you two towels.
-From there you can walk to the beach or you can head to the Tram Station.
-Here you’ll be transported to the Family/Teen Beach.
-For guests wanting to visit Serenity Bay Adult Beach, there’s a second tram that will take you there.
+As you step off the ship, a friendly crew member hands you towels.
+From there, you can walk to the beach, or you can head to the Tram Station.
+Here, you’ll be transported to the Family/Teen Beach.
+For guests wanting to visit Serenity Bay Adult Beach, a second tram will take you there.

 What’s the Caribbean without snorkeling?
-There’s a trail dedicated for this purpose that you’re welcome to explore.
-Another popular tropical venue is the Stingray Adventure where you can book an excursion and interact with these fascinating sea creatures.
+There’s an area dedicated to this purpose that you’re welcome to explore.
+Another popular tropical venue is the Stingray Adventure, where you can book an excursion and interact with these fascinating sea creatures.

 Keep your Key to the World card handy if you want to order those fantastic tropical drinks.
 The signature Castaway Cay Konk Kooler is a favorite of Disney Cruise Line devotees.

 White sand beaches, turquoise water, sherbert-colored umbrellas, music in the air, lush vegetation, can this be Disney?
-Why yes, look there’s a couple of stores called She Sells Sea Shells and Everything Else and Buy the Sea Shore.
-Exclusive Castaway Cay merchandise is sold here as well as any essentials you may have forgotten (sunscreen, hats, sunglasses, etc.) There are also stores that sell Bahamian handicrafts but be forewarned, the prices are much higher here than if you make your purchases at the other ports.
+There are a couple of stores called She Sells Sea Shells and Everything Else and Buy the Sea Shore.
+Exclusive Castaway Cay merchandise is sold here, as well as any essentials you may have forgotten (sunscreen, hats, sunglasses, etc.)

 There’s a real working Post Office if you want to mail the “I’m here and you’re not” postcards back home.
 This is Bahama-run and gives new meaning to “island time.”
 You’ll be back from your trip well before the postcard ever arrives.

-Here’s a tip: The Post Office requires cash, that green and silver stuff that you stashed in your room safe and forgot about since you got onboard.
+Here’s a tip: The Post Office requires cash.
 Do yourself (and the people standing behind you) a favor and either have change or small bills.
 They’re not equipped to break a steady stream of large denomination bills.

 Adults can book the ultimate in pampering.
 Over at Serenity Bay, there are open-air massage cabanas.
 Just head to the Vista Spa onboard the ship and schedule yours.

 There are a ton of excursions to choose from.
-You can go on a guided jet ski tour, a Banana Boat Ride, rent bikes, parasail, etc. Just about everything you can expect to do at a beach destination is offered.
+You can go on a guided jet ski tour or a banana boat ride, rent bikes, parasail, etc. Just about everything you can expect to do at a beach destination is offered.